 - The PPT Slides: The clarity and overall quality of the submitted ppt presentation.

 - The Presentation: The clarity and overall quality of the oral presentation, including the team interaction.
-Responses to questions by all team members at the ISEKI-Food Final Virtual Conference in Sustainable Cereals.
-Instructions for the presentations can be downloade here.
+Responses to questions by all team members at the ISEKI-Food Final Virtual Conference.
+Instructions for the presentations can soon be downloaded here.

 - Each team of students will work on a real, food industry-based problem in sustainability and therefore improve specific knowledge and competences.